CCI-Tools/cate/doc/source/architecture.rst

 Package ``ect.ds``
 ------------------

-The Python package ``ect.ds`` contains specific climate data stores (DS).
+The Python package ``ect.ds`` contains specific climate data stores (=ds).
 Every module in this package is dedicated to a specific data store.

+* The ``esa_cci_odp`` module provides the data store that allows opening datasets provided by the ESA CCI Open Data Portal (ODP).
+More specifically, it provides data for the ``esacii`` entry in the ESGF data service.
-The ``esa_cci_ftp`` module provides the data store that represents the ESA CCI Open Data Portal's FTP data.
+* The ``esa_cci_ftp`` module provides the data store that allows opening datasets provided by the FTP service of the ESA CCI Open Data Portal.
+This data store is now deprecated in favour of the ESGF service.

 The package ``ect.ds`` is a *plugin* package.
 The modules in ``ect.ds`` are activated during installation and their data sources are registered once the module is imported.
-In fact, no module in package ``ect.core`` has any knowledge about the package ``ect.ds``.
+In fact, no module in package ``ect.core`` has any knowledge about the package ``ect.ds`` and users never deal with its modules directly.
+Instead, all registered data stores are accessible through the ``ect.core.ds.DATA_STORE_REGISTRY`` singleton.

 .. _ect_ops: